Skip to Main Content

 Barbecue at the Premium End: A Narrower Tradition

 Placing fire-driven, cut-focused cooking in a luxury hotel is a relatively recent development globally.
-The barbecue tradition with the deepest critical infrastructure remains American — specifically the Texas low-and-slow approach, which produces bark-heavy brisket through extended smoke exposure at temperatures between 107°C and 135°C. Operations like InterStellar BBQ in Austin and CorkScrew BBQ in Spring represent the craft-focused, high-volume end of that tradition.
+The barbecue tradition with the deepest critical infrastructure remains American, specifically the Texas low-and-slow approach, which produces bark-heavy brisket through extended smoke exposure at temperatures between 107°C and 135°C. Operations like InterStellar BBQ in Austin and CorkScrew BBQ in Spring represent the craft-focused, high-volume end of that tradition.
 Beefbar's model draws from a different register: premium butchery, global cut sourcing (Wagyu, Black Angus, dry-aged programmes), and a service environment that prioritises precision over rusticity.
 The smoke and fire element is present but functions as technique rather than identity.

 This matters when reading the Michelin Plate recognition.
 In the Michelin framework, a Plate signals food of good quality without the structural organisation or consistent elevation required for a star.
 For a barbecue-focused concept in a market where Michelin's evaluative vocabulary was largely built around European fine dining, a Plate in two consecutive years represents a credible signal that the kitchen is performing at a sustained level.
-It also positions Beefbar in a different peer set than Memories in Bad Ragaz or 7132 Silver in Vals, both of which operate in Swiss Alpine resort contexts with star-level recognition.
+It also positions Beefbar in a different comparable set than Memories in Bad Ragaz or 7132 Silver in Vals, both of which operate in Swiss Alpine resort contexts with star-level recognition.
 The conversation Beefbar is having with Michelin is different in kind, not just degree.

 Planning a Visit